What Is “Simple” Assault Under Ohio Law?

 The least serious assault offense under Ohio law is “simple” assault.
 There are two ways “simple” assault is committed in Ohio.
 A person either knowingly causes or attempts to cause physical harm to another; or, the person recklessly causes serious physical harm to another.

-Simple Assault is a misdemeanor of the first degree, punishable by a sentence of up to 180 days in jail.
-However, if the alleged victim of the assault is a police officer, firefighter, or emergency medical official, while in the performance of their official duties, then the offense of “simple” Assault is a felony of the fourth degree, punishable by a definite term of imprisonment of up to either 6, 12, or 18 months.
+Simple assault is a first degree misdemeanor, punishable by a sentence of up to 180 days in jail.
+However, if the alleged victim of the assault is a police officer, firefighter, or emergency medical official while in the performance of their official duties, then the “simple” assault offense is a fourth degree felony.
+This felony is punishable by a definite term of imprisonment of either up to 6, 12, or 18 months.

-Common defenses to the charge of “simple” Assault are: (1) misidentification; (2) self-defense; (3) mistake; and (4) in some cases a parent may assert the defense of domestic authority, which allows a parent to use reasonable force to discipline a child.
+Common defenses to a “simple” assault charge are misidentification, self-defense, mistake, and in some cases, a parent may assert the defense of domestic authority, which allows a parent to use reasonable force to discipline a child.

 If you or a loved one is under investigation for assault in Columbus or central Ohio, immediately contact one of our Columbus criminal defense attorneys.
 Our attorneys have a proven record of trying and winning cases for assault charges.